lab1092/blender-manual_ja/manual/game_engine/world.rst

 The Game Physics located in the World panel determine the type of physical rules that govern the game engine scene, and the gravity value to be used.
-Based on the physics engine selected, in physics simulations in the game engine, Blender will automatically move :guilabel:`Actors` in the downward (-Z) direction.
+Based on the physics engine selected, in physics simulations in the game engine, Blender will automatically move *Actors* in the downward (-Z) direction.
 After you arrange the actors and they move as you wish, you can then bake this computed motion into keyframes (see :ref:`game_engine-physics-bake-keyframes` for more info).